BrandonF55/React-Portfolio/src/DataResearch/DataResearch.md

 ive hit a massive issue with my routes. its the reason i cant load my local host for some Reason.
 It was stop my progress because i cant access my local host to see my webpage. been stuck on this bug for over a hour and its still WIP as i go to lunch.

+1pm - 2pm

+Ive fixed my Route problem.
+Small victory for today.
+So now im working on adding more components for my project.
+Trying to get a shell for today.